HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/kubernetes_remote_search.md

 The parsing of the `SeedlistId` positional parameter in this URL uses an index of the virtual portal being crawled.
 In this case `1` \(in 2 places\) represents the `base` virtual portal.

+!!!note
-**Note:** The host and port are the Kubernetes \(for example, Red Hat OpenShift \) service host and the port to which `10042` was mapped.
+    The host and port are the Kubernetes \(for example, Red Hat OpenShift \) service host and the port to which `10042` was mapped.
 In this case, `10042` is the `HttpQueueInboundDefaultSecure` port on the HCL DX 9.5 server.
 Note also that one can put this URL in a browser \(on the OpenShift host\) and confirm that the response is an ATOM feed.

 On the **Security** panel, use `dx-deployment-service` as the host name, along with the username `wpsadmin` and the associated password for `wpsadmin`.
 One can also specify **Realm** as `CrawlerUsersRealm`

 ## Configure WCM Authoring Portlet search function

+!!!note
-**Note:** Even though the documents are gathered by the Remote Search function from the JCR, additional configuration is needed in order for the HCL Web Content Manager \(WCM\) Authoring Portlet search to use document search.
+    Even though the documents are gathered by the Remote Search function from the JCR, additional configuration is needed in order for the HCL Web Content Manager \(WCM\) Authoring Portlet search to use document search.
 Set the following values for this configuration.

 Set the **Custom properties** for the WebSphere Application Server Resource Environment Provider, **JCR ConfigService**, using the following values: